 So what state is Las Vegas in?

 Las Vegas is located in the state of Nevada.
-Nevada is a state located in the southwestern part of the United States.
-Las Vegas is Nevada’s largest city in terms of population with 2.7 million people residing in the Las Vegas metro area.
+Nevada is a state found in the southwestern part of the United States.
+Las Vegas is Nevada’s largest city in terms of population, with 2.8 million people residing in the greater metropolitan area.

 The United States of America is comprised of 50 separate states.
 One of those states is called Nevada.
 Nevada officially became a state in 1864 and is located in the southwestern part of the country.

-Nevada was home to the largest silver deposit ever found in the United States and is the countries largest producer of gold.
-Due to these rich deposits of ore, Nevada is nicknamed the “Silver State”.
+Nevada was home to the largest silver deposit ever found in the United States and is the country’s largest producer of gold.
+Due to these rich deposits of ore, Nevada is nicknamed the “Silver State.”

 Nevada is in large part made up of the arid Mojave Desert (we share more about points of interest in the Mohave Desert in our article here). and the majority of the state is sparsely populated.